Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 - Programming
 - Designing experiments (DOE)

 These lists could be endlessly long. _Versatility_ is the hallmark of a strong analyst and strategist.
-You will find few books on general strategy.
-Strategy is an amalgam of knowledge focused on specific problems.
-People who are good at it understand the business at a fundamental level and understand how to structure problems to solve them intelligently.
-You are forging an alloy that will increase profitability while making your business more efficient and resilient.
+You will find few useful books on general strategy because strategy is an amalgam of knowledge applied to specific problems.
+People who are good at it understand the business at a fundamental level and know how to structure problems so they can be solved intelligently.
+You are forging an alloy that should increase profitability while making your business more efficient and resilient.

 ## Understanding our definition of strategy